PennLINC/CuBIDS/docs/usage.rst

 reflects the original data that has been converted to BIDS using a heuristic.
 It is similar to what you will see when you first use this functionality:

-.. tsv-table:: Pre Apply Groupings
+.. csv-table:: Pre Apply Groupings
     :file: _static/PNC_pre_apply_summary_dwi_run1.tsv
     :widths: 3, 3, 3, 3, 3, 3, 3, 3, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 3
     :header-rows: 1